A Global Bayesian Analysis of Neutrino Mass Data: Results of our analysis

 Choosing the restrictive cosmological data sets forces $\Sigma$ (and by means of oscillation data also $\sub{m}{lightest}$) to be smaller, resulting in more probability mass shifted towards smaller values of $|m_{ee}|$.
 Another clear feature is the fact that a scale-free prior on $\sub{m}{lightest}$ leaves almost no probability mass in regions where $\Sigma \gtrsim \unit{0.1}{eV}$.
 Finally, we note that the highest probability density tends to be at the \emph{upper} ends of the allowed $|m_{ee}|$ ranges for a given $\Sigma$.
 This reflects the flat prior assumption on the Majorana phases, which makes it highly unlikely to get a cancellation of terms leading to vanishing $|m_{ee}|$~\cite{Lindner:2005kr,Merle:2006du,Maneschg:2008sf}.

 \paragraph{Double Beta Decay}

 The posterior samples from our global fits can be used to infer the discovery potential for $0\nu\beta\beta$ experiments.
 The relevant quantity is the half-life probability distribution, examples of which are shown in \figref{fig:T12Posterior}.\footnote{The full set of plots is available in the supplementary material.} As expected, the probability mass at smaller half-life is always bigger in the case of IO.
 However, for the log prior (right panel), favoring small $\sub{m}{lightest}$, the effect is much more pronounced than in the case of the flat prior (left panel).
-Additionally, the log prior leads to a spikier structure of the probability distribution, caused by the discrete set of values for $\mathcal{G}$.

 The relationship between the signal expectation and the half-life is

 where $N_A$ is Avogadro's number and $\sub{m}{enr}$ is the molar mass of the relevant enriched isotope. $E$ is the exposure and $\epsilon$ is the efficiency to find a signal in the region of interest.
 The latter includes active/fiducial mass considerations as well as signal reconstruction efficiencies.